null15/Ani/Bugs.md

 makes it from red to blue
 and blue to teal, try having no red but blue and teal and let blue repick

+^ fix

+current bugs:

+None as far as I know.
+Fix item descriptions, and ability descriptions on some.